The world's largest school of education”

 - Continuous updating and recycling systems

 - Autonomous learning: full compatibility with other occupations

 - Practical exercises for self-evaluation and learning verification

 - Support groups and educational synergies: questions to the expert, debate and knowledge forums

 - Communication with the teacher and individual reflection work

 - Access to contents from any fixed or portable device with an internet connection

 - Supplementary documentation databases are permanently available, even after the program

-A practical program that will provide you with the tools you require to help your students, school staff and families move forward from conflicts in a positive and enriching way”
+A practical and realistic program that will provide you with the tools you require to help your students, school staff and families move forward from conflicts in a positive and enriching way”